vyos/vyos-documentation/docs/configuration/vrf/index.rst

 - :ref:`routing-ospf`
 - :ref:`routing-static`

-The CLI configuration the same as mentioned in above articles.
+The CLI configuration is same as mentioned in above articles.
 The only difference is, that each routing protocol used, must be prefixed with the `vrf name <name>` command.

 Example
 ^^^^^^^

-The following commands would be required to set options ofr a given dynamic routing protocol inside a given vrf:
+The following commands would be required to set options for a given dynamic routing protocol inside a given vrf:

 - :ref:`routing-bgp`: ``set vrf name <name> protocols bgp ...``